 Belgrove 1939

-Located in Seattle’s Blueridge neighborhood, this home was built in 1939 originally designed in a mid-century modern style.
-The home was re-imagined for a young family who envisioned a brighter, more inviting coastal cottage aesthetic that embraced the views of the Puget Sound and Olympic Mountains.
+Located in Seattle’s Blueridge neighborhood, this home was built in 1939 originally designed as a cottage style home until it was remodeled in the 70s to a mid-century modern aesthetic.
+In an effort to return to its original style, the home was re-imagined for a young family who envisioned a warmer, more inviting home that embraced the views of the Puget Sound and Olympic Mountains.

-We focused our design on layering playful color, texture, and functionality to reflect the surrounding coastal landscape.
-The renovation and furnishing scope included the kitchen, living room, dining room, primary bedroom, office, and children’s bedrooms.
+We focused our design on layering colors, textures, and functionality to reflect the surrounding landscape.
+The scope included the kitchen, living room, dining room, primary bedroom, office, and kid’s bedrooms.

-In the primary bedroom, we created a cozy retreat using a romantic color palette and pattern play throughout the wallpaper and soft textures.
+In the primary bedroom, we created a cozy retreat using a romantic color palette and pattern play.
 Custom built-in closets were designed to provide ample storage, while seamlessly blending into the architecture and millwork of the rest of the home.
-The result is a light-filled, functional space that honors its surroundings and embraces a relaxed, coastal cottage style.
+The result is a light-filled, functional space that honors its original coastal cottage style.

 Photos by Kara Mercer